ProjectOpenSea/opensea-js/developerDocs/faq.md

 ## How do I access the source code?

-Source code can be found on [Github](https://github.com/ProjectOpenSea/opensea-js)
+The source code for the SDK can be found on [GitHub](https://github.com/ProjectOpenSea/opensea-js).

 ## What chains are supported?

-See [Chain enum](https://github.com/ProjectOpenSea/opensea-js/blob/main/src/types.ts#L101) for a complete list of supported chains.
-However, a number of older methods only support Ethereum Mainnet and Goerli due to Rest API restrictions.
+See the [Chain enum](https://github.com/ProjectOpenSea/opensea-js/blob/main/src/types.ts#L101) for a complete list of supported chains.

+Please note a number of older SDK methods (API v1) only support Ethereum Mainnet and Sepolia due to Rest API restrictions.
+Please use methods in the v2 API for multichain capabilities.

-## There is no SDK method for the API request I am trying to call.
+## Why is there is no SDK method for the API request I am trying to call?

-If the SDK does not currently have a specific API, you can use the generic [Get and Post methods](https://github.com/ProjectOpenSea/opensea-js/blob/main/src/api/api.ts#L612-L636) to make any API Request.
-Also, this repo is an Open Source repo so feel free to create a pull request.
+If the SDK does not currently have a specific API, you can use the generic [GET and POST methods](https://github.com/ProjectOpenSea/opensea-js/blob/main/src/api/api.ts#L612-L636) to make any API Request.
+This repository is also open source, so please feel free to create a pull request.